MacilPrime/ponychan/README.md

 1. Install Vagrant and VirtualBox.
-2. Run "vagrant up" to start up a local virtual machine that will run a copy of MLPchan on yur local computer for development.
+2. Run "vagrant up" to start up a local virtual machine that will run a copy of MLPchan on your local computer for development.
 3. When that completes, (as it instructs you to) visit http://172.27.0.2/install.php to complete the Tinyboard installation, while leaving the database settings as default, and then browse to